Copacabana Fort revolt: First revolutionary actions

-The director of the Army's Cartridge Factory, colonel João Maria Xavier de Brito Júnior, removed the ammunition for use in the revolt from the nearby Military School of Realengo.
+The director of the army's Cartridge Factory, colonel João Maria Xavier de Brito Júnior, removed the ammunition for use in the revolt from the nearby Military School of Realengo.
 The instructor officers armed the students.
 Nine cadets refused to participate, as well as some officers, being arrested as a result.
-At 23:50, captain Oton de Oliveira Santos, in charge of the night watch by orders of the School's director, general Eduardo Monteiro de Barros, found colonel Brito with a large number of officers and students in his house, normally closed and with the lights off at this time.
-Called to enter, he fired two shots in the air and ran to the general's house.
+At 23:50, captain Oton de Oliveira Santos, in charge of the night watch by orders of the school's director, general Eduardo Monteiro de Barros, found colonel Brito with a large number of officers and students in his house, which would normally be closed and with the lights off at this time.
+Upon being called to enter, Oton fired two shots in the air and ran to the general's house.
 Monteiro de Barros headed for the Military School, but on the way rebel patrols fired in his direction.
-He intended to seek reinforcements in Vila Militar, but ended up arrested.
+He intended to seek reinforcements in Vila Militar, but ended up being arrested.
 Oton was also captured by the rebels before reaching Vila Militar.

-Shortly before 1:00 in the morning, lieutenant Frederico Cristiano Buiz woke up the ranks of his company, the 7th Company of the 1st Infantry Regiment, and divided them into two platoons.
-One stayed in front of the barracks, while he led another to the regimental officers' casino, where their commander, captain José Barbosa Monteiro, colonel Passos and others were.
-With his pistol in hand and in front of his armed soldiers, he declared — "The Revolution has broken out!
-I am with the Revolution!"
-Sezefredo dos Passos, despite being unarmed, advanced against Buiz and grabbed his pistol.
-The other officers also confronted the platoon.
-Captain Monteiro was killed in the clash.
-Buiz missed the opportunity, allowing himself to be dominated.
-The officers who were not yet on the government's side were arrested.
-For his act of personal courage, the regimental commander was later promoted to general.
+Shortly before 01:00, at night, lieutenant Frederico Cristiano Buiz woke up the soldiers of his company, the 7th Company of the 1st Infantry Regiment, and divided them into two platoons.
+One stayed in front of the barracks, while he led the other to the regimental officers' casino, where captain José Barbosa Monteiro (commander of the company), colonel Sezefredo dos Passos and others were.
+With his pistol in hand and in front of his armed soldiers, he declared — "The revolution has broken out!
+I am with the revolution!"
+Despite being unarmed, Sezefredo dos Passos advanced against Buiz and grabbed his pistol.
+The other officers also confronted the platoon, and captain Monteiro was killed in the clash.
+Buiz missed the opportunity, allowing himself to be restrained.
+Officers who were not yet on the government's side were arrested.
+For his act of bravery, the regiment's commander was later promoted to general.